Stéphan Elmas: Life

 Stéphan Elmas dictated his memoirs to Krikor-Hagop, a young journalist.
 His piano, along with his manuscripts and reminiscences, is now housed at the Charents Museum of Literature and Arts of Armenia.
 The composer died in Geneva and was buried in the city’s Plainpalais cemetery.

 Elmas composed rapidly and with great ease.
 Perhaps this explains why he sometimes did not revise his compositions sufficiently.
 However, many of his works are of high quality and perhaps he was most successful in composing his elegant and stylish salon pieces.
-These pieces seem to be composed for an earlier time: Elmas’s compositions tend to hearken back towards the style of earlier, Romantic composers, rather than forward to the challenging times that were shaping the musical world at the beginning of the new century.
+These pieces seem to be composed for an earlier time: Elmas’s compositions tend to hark back towards the style of earlier, Romantic composers, rather than forward to the challenging times that were shaping the musical world at the beginning of the new century.

 Established in 1988 under the artistic guidance of Alexandre Siranossian, the Stéphan Elmas Foundation aims to disseminate the legacy of the Armenian composer.
-Recently, the composer’s works have been experiencing a revival, thanks to the efforts of pianist Armen Babakhanian.
+Recently, the composer’s works have experienced a revival, thanks to the efforts of pianist Armen Babakhanian.